-Hilary Farr and David Visentin’s Anger Is Real On ‘Love It or List It’
+Hilary Farr And David Visentin’s Anger Is Real On ‘Love It Or List It’

 — WorldForEverything (@World4Everythin) March 3, 2017

 Each episode of HGTV’s Love It or List It opens with the homeowners walking through their home.
-They show all the thing they like and don’t like about their current home.
+They show all the things they like and don’t like about their current home.
 Often times, they include unfinished renovation projects started by the homeowner years ago.

-Enter David and Hilary who are already at odds just driving to the location.
-When they go through each room in the house, David isn’t shy about pointing out all the problems he finds, while Hilary is quick to diffuse his comments by emphasizing on the potential she sees in each room.
+Enter David and Hilary, who are already at odds just driving to the location.
+When they go through each room of the house, David isn’t shy about pointing out all the problems he finds, while Hilary is quick to diffuse his comments by emphasizing on the potential she sees in each room.

-Hilary and David then meet with the home owners who are also divided about their home.
+Hilary and David then meet with the homeowners, who are also divided about their home.
 One wants to sell and find a new place to live, while the other person wants to stay in their home and have the issues fixed.
 The homeowners bring their list demands of what they want in their new home, or done to their current home.

 Hilary listens to the person who wants to move and she takes notes of what that individual wants or needs in the home that will make them stay.
 David listens to the other side as he tries to determine what kind of home he has to find so they can move.